Kickstart Your Zero Waste Lifestyle

 Finally, it doesn’t matter if you finish the final fifth step or decide that you are satisfied with mastering step two or three, it is important to Remember.
 Remember that you want to be more eco-friendly and remember that every step you take towards Zero Waste is an accomplishment that makes a difference for the environment, something to be proud of.
 So remember your success, celebrate it and share it with those around you, for our planet and the next generations to come.

 What Zero Waste products should I buy first?

 There are few essential items that every Zero Waste enthusiasts or newbie should own, because these essentials facilitate the lifestyle and make the largest difference for the environment.
 The main purpose of these essentials is the replace single-use items and separate different types of waste from each other.
+A Zero Waste starter kit is always a good place to start, but you can also purchase the essential separately.
 These essentials are:

 - Reusable grocery bags

 - Compost bin